10 Botox® Techniques and Tips

 7. Botox® Technique Tip: Watch the Eyes

 When you are administering Botox® treatments for glabellar and canthal lines (two of the most popular procedures) you need to make sure that your bevel tip is pointed up and aimed away from your patient’s eye(s).
 With glabellar injections, make sure that your injections are all, at minimum, 1 cm above the orbital rim.
-Listen to faculty member, Dr Wild discuss the landmarks to keep in mind when injecting a botulinum toxin, like Botox or Xeomin
+Listen to a faculty member, Dr Wild discuss the landmarks to keep in mind when injecting a botulinum toxin, like Botox or Xeomin

 8. Patients Only Remember the Pain